Bankoga/golem/docs/the-plan.md

 Anything that relies on the completed configs is not ready for implementation.
 Even then, some pieces that operate on items returned by the config can still be worked on.

-### problem graph
+### golem

-Most of the problem graph relies on the form of the configs being finalized.
+Most of the golem relies on the form of the configs being finalized.
 However some of the pieces are ready for work.

 - Batch Inputs
 - repl